Antisemitism in France: Persecutions under the Capets

 If Adhémar of Chabannes, who wrote in 1030, is to be believed (he had a reputation as a fabricator), the anti-Jewish feelings arose in 1010 after Western Jews addressed a letter to their Eastern coreligionists warning them of a military movement against the Saracens.
-According to Adémar, Christians urged by Pope Sergius IV were shocked by the destruction of the Church of the Holy Sepulcher in Jerusalem by the Muslims in 1009.
+According to Adémar, Christians urged by Pope Sergius IV were shocked by the destruction of the Church of the Holy Sepulchre in Jerusalem by the Muslims in 1009.
 After the destruction, European reaction to the rumor of the letter was of shock and dismay, Cluniac monk Rodulfus Glaber blamed the Jews for the destruction.
 In that year Alduin, Bishop of Limoges (bishop 990–1012), offered the Jews of his diocese the choice between baptism and exile.
 For a month theologians held disputations with the Jews, but without much success, for only three or four of Jews abjured their faith; others killed themselves; and the rest either fled or were expelled from Limoges.
 Similar expulsions took place in other French towns.
 By 1030, Rodulfus Glaber knew more concerning this story.
-According to his 1030 explanation, Jews of Orléans had sent to the East through a beggar a letter that provoked the order for the destruction of the Church of the Holy Sepulcher.
+According to his 1030 explanation, Jews of Orléans had sent to the East through a beggar a letter that provoked the order for the destruction of the Church of the Holy Sepulchre.
 Glaber adds that, on the discovery of the crime, the expulsion of the Jews was everywhere decreed.
 Some were driven out of the cities, others were put to death, while some killed themselves; only a few remained in the "Roman world".
 Count Paul Riant (1836–1888) says that this whole story of the relations between the Jews and the Mohammedans is only one of those popular legends with which the chronicles of the time abound.